graded-type-theory/graded-type-theory/README.md

-# An Agda Formalization of a Graded Modal Type Theory with a Universe and Erasure
+# An Agda Formalization of a Graded Modal Type Theory with a Universe Hierarchy and Erasure

 This formalization originated as a fork of [logrel-mltt](https://github.com/mr-ohman/logrel-mltt).
 The original work consisted of the following contributions: